-The newly redecorated two story Vacation Rental offers a kitchen, living room with fire wood stove, one and a half baths, master bedroom with a Queen bed, second upstairs bedroom with two single bunkbeds and one double bed, gas and electric heat, stove with oven, refrigerator, furniture, pillows, cooking utensils, dishes, glassware, and silverware.
+The newly redecorated two story cottage offers a kitchen, living room with fire wood stove, one and a half baths, master bedroom with a Queen bed, second upstairs bedroom with three double beds, gas and electric heat, stove with oven, refrigerator, furniture, pillows, cooking utensils, dishes, glassware, and silverware.
 Linens are not supplied.
 Laundromat is available.
 For outdoor meals and campfires, a picnic table and gas grill are provided.

 Oquaga Creek offers "rustic" cabins.
 These cabins are the perfect in-between for campers who like tents and cabins.
 Offering protection from the elements, they sleep six, but have no electricity or water.
 Two night minimum stay required for reservations.
 Reservation and out-of-state resident fees also apply.